The Posing Panel

 Important: The posing panel is only available for Armatures in Pose mode or Edit mode.

-The Posing panel contains a set of operators needed for posing your character for various purposes.
-The panel contains 4 sections:
+The Posing panel displays a set of operators needed for posing your character for various purposes.
+The panel displays4 sections:

 - Position Control

 - Bone Constraints

 Pose Panel in Edit Mode

 When you attempt to edit an armature, then you get some additional operators in the Posing panel: